Skip to main content

 tmux ls

-Essential CLI Tools That Replace Defaults
+CLI Tools That Make the Defaults Feel Ancient

 fzf (Fuzzy Finder)

-• Alt+C — fuzzy change directory
+• Alt+C — fuzzy directory changer

 sudo apt install fzf